rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-30-34d6ef97a2079c21-adjudication-order-in-respect-of-shyam-sunder-vyas-huf-in-the-matter-of-dealings.md

 source: sebi
 stocks: []
 tags:
+- adjudication
+- artificial-volume
-- adjudication-order
+- bse
 - illiquid-stock-options
+- investigation
+- market-operations
-- bse
+- non-genuine-trades
-- market-manipulation
+- regulatory-framework
 - reversal-trades
-- artificial-volume
-- pfutp-regulations
-- fraudulent-trading
-- non-genuine-trades
 title: Adjudication Order in respect of Shyam Sunder Vyas HUF in the matter of dealings in Illiquid Stock Options on BSE
 ---